louismeunier/notes/Statistics/stats.typ

 ]

 #remark[
-  The MLE is Fisher-Efficient as its asymptotic variance approaches the CRLB.
+  The MLE is so-called "Fisher-Efficient" as its asymptotic variance approaches the CRLB.
 ]

 = Confidence Intervals